-If you live elsewhere, your best bet is to buy UK Lotto tickets through a third-party reseller such as those you see listed above.
-When you buy your tickets through a reseller (a.k.a. “lotto concierge”), they actually send a real person out to buy tickets in-person.
-Legitimate lottery sites also make sure to scan and upload a copy of every ticket so you can check for yourself that the ticket was actually purchased and whether or not you won.
+Your best bet is to buy UK Lotto tickets through a third-party reseller such as those you see listed above if you live elsewhere.
+When you buy your tickets through a reseller (a.k.a. “lotto concierge”), they actually send a real person out to buy tickets in person.
+Legitimate lottery sites also make sure to scan and upload a copy of every ticket so you can check for yourself that agent actually purchased the ticket and whether or not you won.

 Your job when you buy tickets is to pick six numbers from a pool of 1-59.
 You win the top payout if you match all six numbers.
 Additionally, one more bonus ball is drawn every week.
 The only role this bonus ball plays is to award secondary payouts to those who match five numbers plus the bonus ball.
 Lottery drawings are held every Wednesday (£2.5 million guaranteed) and Saturday (£5 million guaranteed).